Calvineries/Lego-DLC-Character-Unlocker/README.md

 2) Run "lego_dlc.py"
 3) Enter your game directory and press "Unlock DLC Characters"
 (You can undo this action at any time by pressing "Reset DLC Characters")

+## Known issue:
+The characters work as expected.
+But icons and names may be incorrect or missing.